By Kingfisher Visitor Guides

 Launch from Carbis Bay on a six-man Hawaiian outrigger canoe, from which you can spot fish, seals and sometimes even basking sharks through the underwater viewers

 Prefer to ride the waves without having to get to your feet?
 Try hand planing – a turbo-charged version of bodysurfing using just fins and a hand-sized surfboard strapped to your palm.
 It’s quick to learn, and the experts at Watergate Bay’s Extreme Academy will have you zooming shoreward on your belly within minutes.
-The latest craze to hit the water sports scene is stand-up paddleboarding, which is much easier to get to grips with than surfing and can be enjoyed with or without waves.
+The latest craze to hit the water sports scene is stand-up paddleboarding (SUP), which is much easier to get to grips with than surfing and can be enjoyed with or without waves.

 Get your balance on the flat water of Newquay’s River Gannel or Falmouth’s Gyllyngvase Beach, and once you’ve flexed your core muscles you can even try a SUP yoga class.
 Wild swimming, kite surfing, coasteering, diving – the list of water sports on offer in Cornwall is endless.
 But step back onto the shore and there are plenty of land-based activities, too.
 The rugged territory of West Cornwall beckons adventurous souls to rock-climb world-class routes such as Bosigran’s Commando Ridge, but you don’t have to be a rock-climbing expert to enjoy the indoor walls at the Clip ‘n’ Climb centre at Cornwall Services in Victoria.